-In its inaugural year in 2012, the First Niagara Rochester Fringe Festival attracted more than 30,000 attendees, exceeding all expectations.
+In 2012, the KeyBank Rochester Fringe Festival debuted, attracting more than 30,000 attendees and exceeding all expectations big and small.
 In 2013, over 50,000 people from the Greater Rochester area, all fifty states, and around the globe attended more than 360 shows in 28 venues in and around downtown Rochester.
-The third Fringe in 2014 drew more than 60,000 visitors, and featured Circus Orange’s spectacular TRICYCLE public show as well as Spoon River Rochester and the return of the Magic Crystal Spiegeltent.
-Rave reviews continue to pour in from critics, news outlets, bloggers and festival goers alike.
-In fact, in just three years, Rochester’s Fringe has become one of the most successful fringe festivals in the nation—and one of Rochester’s newest, biggest and most anticipated festivals.
-Fringe 2015, held from Thursday, September 17 - Saturday, September 26, offered more than 500 performances and events.
+The third Fringe in 2014 drew more than 60,000 visitors, and featured CIRCUS ORANGE’s spectacular TRICYCLE public show as well as the epic SPOON RIVER ROCHESTER and the return of the Magic Cristal Spiegeltent.
+Skipping ahead to 2016, we celebrated new Fringe records with attendance at more than 67,000 visitors in over 25 venues with 500+ performances and events.
+Rave reviews continue to pour in from critics, news outlets, social, bloggers and festival goers alike.
+In fact, in just seven years, Rochester’s Fringe has become one of the most successful fringe festivals in the nation—and one of Rochester’s newest, biggest and most anticipated festivals.

 For the Uninitiated.

-In case you missed the first, second (or even third) Fringe, allow us to enlighten you.
-The Fringe is a 10-day, all-out, no-holds-barred, multi-disciplinary visual and performing arts festival.
-The Fringe features international, national and local artists.
-It showcases theater, comedy, visual arts, family entertainment, music, dance, physical theatre, street theatre, musical theatre, opera, poetry, literature and experiences that have yet to even be imagined!
+In case you missed the first, second, third, fourth or even the fifth Fringe, allow us to catch you up.
+Quickly.
+The Fringe is a 10-day, all-out, no-holds-barred, multi-disciplinary visual and performing arts festival featuring international, national and local artists.
+It showcases theater (physical, street, musical), comedy, visual arts, family entertainment, music, dance, spoken word, opera, poetry, literature and experiences that have yet to even be imagined!

 Pioneers of the Fringe